 Larry Leung is the Director of Research and Strategy at Experience The Skies.
 He is a certified avgeek, a public speaker and a dessert and design enthusiast.
 Contact him through LinkedIn, Twitter or email.

 Experience The Skies is a consulting company based in Toronto, Canada that specializes in the travel industry with focus on the assessment, competitive analysis and development of loyalty programs, technologies, marketing, ancillary revenue solutions.
-Find out how Experience The Skies can assist in evaluating the entire customer journey from booking to the travel experience by contacting [email protected] or follow other posts on Twitter, Facebook, Flipboard, and Instagram.
+Find out how Experience The Skies can assist in evaluating the entire customer journey from booking to the travel experience by contacting [email protected].com or follow other posts on Twitter, Facebook, Flipboard, and Instagram.